zml/zml/docs/tutorials/write_first_model.md

 - add some Bazel to integrate our code with ZML
 - no weights files or anything external is required for this example

-The reason we're doing our excercise in the `examples` folder is because it's especially prepared for new ZML projects.
+The reason we're doing our exercise in the `examples` folder is because it's especially prepared for new ZML projects.
 It contains everything needed for ZML development.
 From `bazel` configs to `vscode` settings, and `neovim` LSP support.
 The `examples` folder serves as a cookiecutter ZML project example,